marcusva/docproc/doc/filewriter.rst

 read.from
     The path of the message's content save to the file.

+read.base64
+    Indicates, if the message content path is base64-encoded and needs to be decoded beforehand (necessary, if e.g. the ``read.from`` entry originally contained binary data).

+    The entry is optional and, if unset, assumed to be ``false``.

 filename
     The path of the message's content containing the filename to use.